thepurpleowl/codequeries-benchmark/README.md

 # CodeQueries Benchmark

-The repo provides scripts to reproduce the important results of [preprint](arxiv link).
+The repo provides scripts to reproduce the important results of [Learning to Answer Semantic Queries over Code](https://arxiv.org/abs/2209.08372).
 The scripts can be used get performance metric on proposed approach for the CodeQueries Benchmark.

 More details on the curated dataset for this benchmark are available on [huggingface](https://huggingface.co/datasets/thepurpleowl/codequeries).